aidan-parkinson/corporation-sole/README.md

     Commonwealth Cost of Carbon
   },
   Principles of a Society of Peoples: {
+    {
-    {Peoples are free and independent, and their freedom and independence are to be respected by other Peoples}, Peoples are to observe treaties and undertakings, Peoples are equal and are parties to the agreementsthat bind them, Peoples are to observe a duty of non-intervention,
+      Peoples are free and independent,
+      and their freedom and independence are to be respected by other Peoples },
+    Peoples are to observe treaties and undertakings, Peoples are equal and are parties to the agreementsthat bind them, Peoples are to observe a duty of non-intervention,